With Employees

 Promotion of Women’s Activities

-We believe that the further advancement of women is essential for a company's sustainable growth and corporate competitiveness, and are therefore hiring capable human resources regardless of gender, creating a work environment that allows diverse work styles, and promoting career education necessary for individual growth.
-We are working to increase the ratio of female staff hires to 20% or more per year (up from 10%), and the ratio of female hires among new graduate hires in FY2023 was 32%.
+We believe that the further advancement of women is essential for a company's sustainable growth and corporate competitiveness, and are therefore hiring capable human resources regardless of gender, create a work environment that allows for diverse work styles, and promoting career education necessary for individual growth.
+Regarding the ratio of hiring female staff, we are working to increase it to at least 20% per year by March 2025, according to our Action Plan for the Advancement of Women.
 Our goal is to have 14% or more of the Group's total management positions filled by women by FY2030.

-In addition, we support male employees taking parental leave based on the belief that male employees’ participation in child care is necessary to promote women’s success.
-For men considering taking leave to care for their children, we have created a Handbook for Men on Child Care Leave, which provides detailed descriptions of subsidy programs for men concerned about a reduction in income, including explanations of procedures from a male perspective and interviews with male employees who have taken long child care leave.
-We are also focusing on activities to promote better understanding of child care leave, such as introducing cases of maternity/paternity leave in our company newsletter, and providing information to male employees who have a new child via the management system.
+In addition, based on the view that men’s participation in childcare is necessary for women’s advancement, we support our male employees in taking childcare leave, with 45.7% of them taking eave in FY2023.
+We have also prepared a “Childcare Leave Handbook for Men” , which includes detailed explanations of the subsidy system to alleviate concerns about earning less when taking childcare leave, as well as explanations of the procedures from a male perspective and interviews with those who have taken long-term leave.
+We are also focusing on activities to promote a better understanding of child care leave, such as introducing cases of maternity/paternity leave in our company newsletter,and providing information to male employees who have a new child through the management system.

 Number of Famale Managers Assistant Manager